Diyotrim/ENIGMA/README.md

 ## 🌟 Key Features
 Here’s what Enigma has to offer:

-🔹 **Energy Efficiency Tools ⚙️:** Evaluate and optimize the efficiency of your household devices or industrial equipment.

-🔹 **Electricity Price Prediction 📈:** Accurately predict future energy costs based on your usage patterns, helping you plan better.
+🔹 **Energy Efficiency ⚙️ & Price Prediction 💸:** Optimize device efficiency and predict energy costs for smarter planning.

 🔹 **Carbon Footprint Calculator 🌱:** Track and understand your carbon footprint with personalized insights on how to reduce your impact.